cochaviz/academic_markdown/README.md

 ## Roadmap

-- [ ] **Dockerized Environment**.
-Currently it sort of works, but some more automation and quality-of-life improvements would be in place.
+- [x] **Dockerized Environment**.
+Lightweight dockerized environment that allows for a full replacement of `pandoc`.
+Also automatically downloads missing latex packages.

 - [ ] **Full Manual**.
 A complete and detailed explanation of how this workflow can be used.
 This should be an instruction for any person that would like to use markdown for serious writing.
-It should provide an introduction to
-      `pandoc`, docker, and VSCode.
+It should provide an introduction to `pandoc`, docker, and VSCode.

 - [ ] **Predefined devcontainer**.
 This will prevent long waiting times for using